How to Tune compaction_throughput_mb_per_sec Safely

 Not receiving any streams.

-• Rollback Path: Defer tuning until nodetool repair -pr completes, or terminate in-flight repair sessions via the JMX StorageService.forceTerminateAllRepairSessions operation (there is no nodetool repair --abort).
+• On failure: Defer tuning until nodetool repair -pr completes, or terminate in-flight sessions via the JMX StorageService.forceTerminateAllRepairSessions operation.
+There is no nodetool repair --abort.

-• Safety Check: Ensure await < 20ms and %util < 75% on the data volume.
-Reference the iostat(1) manual for metric definitions.
-Sustained %util > 85% indicates physical disk saturation; increasing throughput will only amplify write amplification and latency.
+• Safety check: Ensure await < 20ms and %util < 75% on the data volume.
+Sustained %util > 85% indicates physical disk saturation; raising throughput will only amplify write amplification and latency.

 Device rrqm/s wrqm/s r/s w/s rkB/s wkB/s avgrq-sz avgqu-sz await r_await w_await svctm %util